alvrogd/javagram/README.md

 ## Getting started

-To experiment with this service, start by **downloading or cloning this repository**.
+In order to try out this service, start by **downloading or cloning this repository**.

 ### Prerequisites